scheinerman/Apportionments.jl/README.md

-The `apportion` function reads in a file containing the populations of the states and creates an apportionment based on the desired number of seats and the apportionment method.
-It returns a `Dict` mapping state names to the number of seats alloted to that state.
+The `apportion` function reads in a file containing the populations of the states and creates an apportionment based on the desired number of seats and the apportionment method; see the **Methods** section below for a list of the available apportioning functions.

+This function returns a `Dict` mapping state names to the number of seats alloted to that state.

 It is invoked as follows:
 ```
-julia> apportion(nseats=425, pop_data="data/state-pops-2020.csv", method=Huntington_Hill)
+julia> apportion(nseats=435, pop_data="data/state-pops-2020.csv", method=Huntington_Hill)
 ```
 Here we have the following named arguments:
-* `nseats` is the number of seats available; default is 425.
+* `nseats` is the number of seats available; default is 435.
 * `pop_data` is the name of the CSV file holding the data (see next section); default is `state-pops-2020.csv` in the `data` directory.
 * `method` is an apportionment function; default is `Huntington_Hill`.

-Available methods are `Huntingon_Hill`, `Hamilton`, and `Rounding`.
-Others may be added in subsequent releases.
 ```
 julia> app_hh = apportion()    # all default values
 Dict{String, Int64} with 50 entries: